The Bereaved's Guide to Surviving Mother's/Father's Day (and Other Terrible Occasions)

 I admit that I used to think it was reasonable to expect everyone keep their joy hidden behind closed doors so I wouldn't have to see it.

 This gives you the benefit of not seeing happy photos when you’re not feeling up to it.
 You can always re-follow in the future and your buddies are none the wiser.
-I unfollowed everyone (that’s right — every. single. person.) after my sister’s death and I have no plans to change my social media feed in the near future.
+I unfollowed everyone (that’s right — every. single. person.) after my sister’s death and it really helped.
 Unfollowing is pretty liberating.

 Tip 4: Pass along kindness